gammazero/pymakeself/README.md

 `--help, -h` : Print out this help message.

+`--bzip2` : Use bzip2 instead of gzip for better compression.

+`--encrypt, -e` :  Encrypt the contents of the archive using a password which is entered on the terminal in response to a prompt (this will not be echoed).
+The password prompt is repeated to save the user from typing errors.

+`--follow` : Follow the symbolic links inside of the archive directory, i.e. store the files that are being pointed to instead of the links themselves.

+`--gzip` : Use gzip for compression (is the default)

 `--label text` : Arbitrary text string describing the package.
 It will be displayed while extracting the files.

-`--follow` : Follow the symbolic links inside of the archive directory, i.e. store the files that are being pointed to instead of the links themselves.

-`--encrypt, -e` :  Encrypt the contents of the archive using a password which isentered on the terminal in response to a prompt (this will not be echoed.
-The password prompt is repeated to save the user from typingerrors.
+`--nosha256` : Disable the creation of a SHA256 checksum for the archive.
+This speeds up the extraction process if integrity checking is not necessary.

 `--password, -P` : Use specified password to encrypt archive.
 THIS IS INSECURE!
 Many multi-user operating systems provide ways for any user to see the current command line of any other user.
 Storing the plaintext password as part of a command line in an automated script is an even greater risk.
 Whenever possible, use the non-echoing, interactive prompt to enter passwords.
 Specifying a password implies --encrypt.

 `--quiet, -q` : Do not print any messages other than errors.

+`--sshinstall host_addr` : Install on the specified host.
+Multiple OK.
+Use scp to copy the installer to the host and then use ssh to run the installer.

 `--tools, -t`  : Include installtools module.

-`--gzip` : Use gzip for compression (is the default)

-`--bzip2` : Use bzip2 instead of gzip for better compression.
+`--version` : Prints the version number on stdout, then exits immediately

 `--xz` : Compress using xz instead of gzip.
 This requires Python3.x for both creation and extraction.

-`--nomd5` : Disable the creation of a MD5 checksum for the archive.
-This speeds up the extraction process if integrity checking is not necessary.

-`--version` : Prints the version number on stdout, then exits immediately

 `content_dir` is the name of the directory that contains the files to be archived.